 Cecilton Volunteer Fire Company is a volunteer organization providing fire, rescue, and EMS services to Cecilton, Warwick, Earleville, and surrounding communities.

 As volunteers, members receive alerts for 911 calls via cell phone or by a pager issued by CVFC.
 At the time these alerts are received, our volunteers may be eating dinner, sleeping, attending a party, or spending time with their families.
 They drop what they are doing to serve their community during times of need.

-All volunteers are expected to participate in activities such as trainings, fundraising events, attend meetings, station clean ups and more to ensure CVFC properly operates as a business.
+All volunteers are expected to participate in activities such as training, fundraising events, attend meetings, station clean-ups, and more to ensure CVFC properly operates as a business.

 This page has been created to answer your questions about joining CVFC and the benefits of volunteering.
 If you have any additional questions after reading this information, please contact us under the "contact" tab above.